 National Poetry Month

 National Poetry Month is a celebration of poetry which takes place in April.
 Introduced in 1996 and organized by the Academy of American Poets, the purpose is to increase awareness and appreciation of poetry in the United States.
-View the Poetry Month Collection.
+View the Poets and Poetry and Poets Laureate collections.

 SAAM (Sexual Assault Awareness Month) Day of Action